 Historically speaking, the very foundations of the Sanchi Stupa were laid with the primary purpose of spreading Buddhism.
-Considered as one of the oldest architectural wonders of Buddhist heritage and age-old traditions, the splendour of this place is unparalleled.
-In its essence, the stupa signifies harmony, faith and bravery.
+Considered one of the oldest architectural wonders of Buddhist heritage and age-old traditions, the splendour of this place is unparalleled.
+In its essence, the stupa signifies harmony, faith, and bravery.

-Historically speaking, the foundation of the Stupa was laid by the great Mauryan Emperor Ashoka in 3rd century BCE.
+The foundation of the Stupa was laid by the great Mauryan Emperor Ashoka in the 3rd century BCE.
 He had commissioned the inception of the stupa for the purpose of redistribution of the mortal remains (relics) of the Great Buddha himself.

 Later on, the general of the Maurya Empire, Pushyamitra Shunga, killed Brihadratha Maurya in 185 BCE establishing the Shunga Dynasty.
 It is said that during the battle, the stupa was destroyed only to be reconstructed later on by his son, Agnimitra.